All Episodes

 That's on top of saving the coal industry.

-I'm telling you, there's gonna be an energy explosion.
+I'm telling you, there's going to be an energy explosion.

-There are gonna be millions of Americans now that'll have high paying career jobs because of what the president has done on one issue alone, and that's energy.
+There are going to be millions of Americans now that will have high-paying career jobs because of what the president has done on one issue alone, and that's energy.

-He didn't need any help from Congress, although Anwar was in the in the tax bill that the House and Senate passed.
+He didn't need any help from Congress, although Anwar was in the tax bill that the House and Senate passed.

 And I give him credit for that.